 Blessed Frederic Janssoone initiated a spiritual renewal in Canada based on meditation on the suffering and passion of Christ.

-He was born in in France in 1838, the youngest of eight children.
+He was born in in France in 1838.
 His father died when Frederic was only 9.
-As a teen, Frederic had to leave school to support his mother.
+As a teen, Frederic left school to support his mother.
 He worked as an errand boy and then a traveling salesman.
 After his mother died in 1861, he completed his studies and then joined the Franciscan Order of Friars Minor.
 He was ordained a priest in 1870.

 Father Frederic served as a military chaplain, assistant novice director, librarian, and superior.
-In 1876, he traveled to the Holy Land and spent the next five years there.
+In 1876, he traveled to the Holy Land.
 He promoted pilgrimages to the Holy Land, oversaw construction of the Church of the Nativity in Bethlehem, and reestablished the tradition of the Way of the Cross in the streets of Jerusalem.
-His work there required great diplomacy and tact to avoid conflict with the Ottomans and diverse religious groups, yet Father Frederic helped establish peace.
+His work there required great diplomacy and tact to avoid conflict with the Ottomans and diverse religious groups.

 Father Frederic Janssoone died of stomach cancer in 1916.
 He was beatified in 1988.
 His feast is celebrated on August 5.